 Things to do at Mornington Pier

 This is a beautiful spot with surrounding beaches and scenic views.
 The immediate area is popular for swimming, walking, cycling, fishing and scuba diving.
 Many locals enjoy walking the pier taking in the views and spotting sea creatures in clear waters such as jellyfish.
 Nearby there are local cafes, restaurants, shops and bars within a lovely vibrant township.
 Fishing charters operate directly from the pier if you’re looking for a day out on the water.
 There are rock pools close by but do make sure the kids are closely supervised when on the pier.
-Recent renovations have included toilet facilities a yacht club and vastly improved pier.
+Recent renovations have included toilet facilities a yacht club and a vastly improved pier.

 Fishing at Mornington Pier

 You can also fish using a whole range of soft plastics which is effective on local species.
 We would recommend small paddle tail and curl tail soft plastics with a 1/8 jig head as a good starting point.
 Species such as pinkies and flathead will certainly have a go at that.
 When targeting squid a whole range of long casting squid jigs can be used.
 Why not read our detailed guide on How to catch squid around Mornington.
 If you are targeting squid then light to the medium rod between 7 and 9 feet is ideal.
 This will allow you to cast great distance and feel subtle enquiries.
 Take a range of squid jigs with you in different sizes and colours, and see what’s working on any particular day.

 For small species such as garfish, leather jackets and whiting, you will want to use an ultralight fishing combo.
 Ideally a 1-3 or 2-4 kilo fishing rod with a 1000, 2000 or 2500 size reel spooled with light line.
 Then using small long shank hooks and small baits as these fish have quite small mouths.
 Good baits for these species include small pieces of pilchard, prawns, silverfish and maggots.
 These can be either suspended from a float or a light running sinker rig.